When is a Registered Agent Needed in New Hampshire?

 - Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
 Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

-Can I be my own registered agent in New Hampshire?
+How is a registered agent appointed in New Hampshire?

 – If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.